The Church of Jesus Christ of Latter-day Saints in Oklahoma

 The Church of Jesus Christ of Latter-day Saints in Oklahoma refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Oklahoma.
 Official church membership as a percentage of general population was 1.20% in 2014.
-According to the 2014 Pew Forum on Religion & Public Life survey, 1% of Oklahomans self-identify themselves most closely with The Church of Jesus Christ of Latter-day Saints.
+According to the 2014 Pew Forum on Religion & Public Life survey, 1% of Oklahomans self-identify themselves most closely with the LDS Church.
 The LDS Church is the 8th largest denomination in Oklahoma.

 The history of the denomination in what would become Oklahoma begins in the 1840s and the Indian Territory Mission was created and placed under the leadership of George Miller in 1855.
 The first temple in Oklahoma was dedicated in 2000.
-The nine stakes based in Oklahoma are located in Bartlesville, Lawton, Norman, Oklahoma City, Edmond, Oklahoma, Stillwater and Tulsa.
+The eleven stakes based in Oklahoma are located in Bartlesville, Broken Arrow, Edmond, Gore, Lawton, Norman, Oklahoma City, Owasso, Stillwater and Tulsa.

 History

 In the late 1840s, George Miller, a former bishop who delayed going to the West, traveled from Winter Quarters to visit his son in Texas.
 He and two other members with him, Joseph Kilting and Richard Hewitt, found construction work available in the Cherokee Nation.
 They arrived in Tahlequah on July 9, 1847, and began to build houses.
-They also began to teach others about the Mormon faith, but antagonism forced Miller to leave in December.
+They also began to teach others about the LDS Church's faith and doctrine, but antagonism forced Miller to leave in December.
 Hewitt and Kilting remained to work.

-In 1855, Orson Spencer and James McGaw visited the Indian Territory from St. Louis, Missouri, and on April 8, five more missionaries were sent from Salt Lake City, and four from St. Louis.
+In 1855, Orson Spencer and James McGaw visited the Indian Territory from St. Louis, Missouri, and on April 8, five more church missionaries were sent from Salt Lake City, and four from St. Louis.
 The Indian Territory Mission was created and placed under the leadership of Miller on June 26, 1855.

 The missionaries met and reconverted followers of Lyman Wight.
 One of these was Jacob Croft who had met missionaries earlier and started for Utah.
 After hearing misconceptions about conditions there, his party settled in Indian Territory and built a gristmill.

 As early as July 1855, missionaries preached to about 400 Indians, and the Cherokee Branch was started at Croft's Spavinaw Creek mill.
-This became Mission headquarters.
+This became mission headquarters.
 Croft later lead a party of 56 including other former followers of Wight and some re-converted "Strangites" to Utah.
 Later in the year, missionaries were sent from St. Louis to southern portions of the Cherokee Nations.
 In 1856, the Princess Creek branch was organized.
 The Lehi and Nephi branches were organized in 1858.
 Illness was a problem in the Indian Territory Mission for many years.
 At least four missionaries died including Orson Spencer.

 The Remaining Members Migrated to Utah in 1858 and 1859.
-By 1860, the missionaries save John A. Richards, who had married an Indian wife, returned to Utah and the mission was discontinued.
+By 1860, the missionaries (except John A. Richards, who had married an Indian wife) returned to Utah and the mission was discontinued.